Hotel credit cards are among the most underrated credit cards out there, in my opinion, given the perks that they potentially offer.

 I value 7x Hilton Honors points at the equivalent of a ~3.5% return.
-Personally I don’t think those are especially compelling categories, as there are better credit cards to use for flights and for restaurants.
+Personally, I don’t think those are especially compelling categories, as there are better credit cards to use for flights and more rewarding credit cards to use at restaurants.

 3x Points On Other Purchases

-The card offers 3x points on all other eligible purchases, which I value at a return of ~1.5%.
+The Hilton Aspire offers 3x points on all other eligible purchases, which I value at a return of ~1.5%.
 I’d argue there are better cards for everyday spending.

 No Foreign Transaction Fees

-The Hilton Aspire Card has no foreign transaction fees (Rates & Fees), so it’s an excellent card for purchases abroad, especially for stays at Hilton abroad.
+The Hilton Aspire Card has no foreign transaction fees, so it’s an excellent card for purchases abroad, especially for stays at Hilton properties abroad.

 Hilton Aspire Card Benefits

 The real reason to get the Hilton Aspire Card is because of the incredible long-term perks it offers, which should more than offset the annual fee year after year.
-I’m currently on my second year of card membership, and I’ve gotten such outsized value from the card.
+I’m currently in my third year of card membership, and I’ve gotten such outsized value from the card.

 Hilton Honors Diamond Status

-Just for having the Aspire Card you get complimentary Hilton Honors Diamond status.
+Just for having the Aspire Card, you receive complimentary Hilton Honors Diamond status.
 This is Hilton’s top tier status, so it’s pretty incredible to get that just for having a credit card.